Santiago Hidalgo

 Santiago Hidalgo Massa (born 17 February 2005) is an Argentine footballer currently playing as a forward for club Toulouse.

 Club career

 Hidalgo had a brief spell with San Lorenzo, before joining Independiente at the age of eleven.

 In September 2022, he was named by English newspaper The Guardian as one of the best players born in 2005 worldwide.

-On July 31 2025, Hidalgo signed for French side Toulouse.
+On 31 July 2025, Hidalgo signed for French side Toulouse for a transfer sum of €2.50m.